cyriux/Talks-History/ModelingBeyondConventions.md

-# Breaking Conventions: domain modeling
+# Breaking conventions for more performant models

 Everything’s possible when you model a domain, and you don’t have to follow conventions.
-Indeed, it can be beneficial to model time, space, roles and anomalies in unconventional ways to simplify the model or enhance performances.
+Indeed, it can be beneficial to model time, space, roles and anomalies in unconventional ways to simplify the model and enhance its performances.

 In this talk, we will present multiple examples demonstrating how taking liberties with domain traditions can be advantageous within bounded contexts and sometimes even in identifying the bounded contexts themselves.